madprops/airc/README.md

 There's a built-in rate limit cooldown of 3 seconds after the last openai request.

 This is to avoid attacks or mistakes.

+---

+## Who

+There's a global !who command that causes all instances to report.

+Each bot also has an individual mentioned `who` command to report alone.